-Vedic astrology or Jyotish is a lunar based system.
+A distinguishing feature of Vedic astrology or Jyotish is that it’s a lunar based system.
 The full Moon (purnima) is considered to be quite auspicious.
 Certain full Moons are highlighted in the Indian calendar as they are linked to special holidays or festivals.
-The very propitious full Moon of Guru Purnima 2015 falls on July 30 for those in North America and the West Indies.
-For those residing in Europe, India, and Australia, Guru Purnima 2015 is on July 31.
-These dates are based on the information on mypanchang.com.
+The very propitious full Moon of Guru Purnima 2017 falls on July 8 in North America and Europe, and on July 9 in India.
+Please consult mypanchang for specific details.

-Guru Purnima marks the day devoted to honoring the Gurus, or sacred teachers, in our lives.
-The prefix Gu- means darkness , and the suffix –ru means light.
+Guru Purnima 2017 marks the day devoted to honoring the Gurus, or sacred teachers, in our lives.
+The prefix Gu- means darkness.
+The suffix –ru means light.
 Thus, a Guru is one who leads us from the darkness of ignorance of our inner self to the light of self-awareness.
 In India, it is widely thought that the Gods incarnate in human form as Gurus to instruct humans and to lead them to the path of knowledge.

 As the story goes, Veda Vyasa’s disciples were so full of gratitude for all that they had received from him that they asked him how they could repay him for all the profound knowledge that he had imparted.